IU-ACCPA-2023/stella-implementation-assignment/C++/README.md

 make typecheck
 ```

 This starts the type checker waiting to input the program.
+Note that it will accept input until it encounters the end of file (Ctrl+D).

 3. To run the interpreter: